-Cuba Archive used different reports and lists to cross reference the names of victims.
+Different reports and lists of the names of victims were cross referenced.
 Widespread discrepancies were found in the spelling of certain names and other details, such as age.
-Careful efforts were undertaken to reconcile all available information and report on victims and survivors as accurately as possible.
+Careful efforts were undertaken to reconcile all available information and report on victims and survivors

+8 The Canimar Massacre and the Cojímar Massacre serve as examples.
+On July 6,1980, a ferry on an excursion of the Canímar River in Matanzas province was hijacked by three youngsters in an attempt to take it to Florida.
+The surprised passengers were eager to make the journey to freedom.
+The Cuban government attacked the boat with firepower from air and sea and then sunk it.
+57 passengers died, including 4 children.
+On July 1, 1993, at Cojímar beach, Havana province, three young as accurately as possible.
 The list of names, photos, and addresses that follows was provided by Jorge A. García, who lost his son, grandson, and twelve other relatives.
 After the tragedy, he undertook an exhaustive investigation on all the victims and interviewed survivors.
 Subsequently, he was able to leave the island and smuggled this information with him.
-It became the basis of a book titled El hundimiento del remolcador 13 de marzo, published in Miami in 2001.
-Most of the information contained herein on the victims is taken from his book.
+It became the basis of a book titled El hundimiento del remolcador 13 de marzo.